exprml/exprml-dart/README.md

 ## Features

-- Decoder: Decodes YAML string into JSON values in Dart.
+- Decoder: Decodes text in JSON (or JSON-compatible YAML) into JSON values in Dart.
-- Encoder: Encodes JSON values into string.
+- Encoder: Encodes JSON values into text JSON (or JSON-compatible YAML).
-- Parser: Parses ASTs of ExprML expression from the JSON values decoded from source YAML.
+- Parser: Parses ASTs of ExprML expression from the JSON values decoded from source.
 - Evaluator: Evaluates the ASTs of ExprML expression as JSON values.

 ## Getting started